ros2/design/articles/ros2_threat_model.md

     * Development of new functionality and improvements for the MARA robot.
       * Develop new software for the H-ROS SoM
       * Update OS and system libraries
-      * Update ROS2 subsystem and control nodes
+      * Update ROS 2 subsystem and control nodes
       * Deployment of new updates to the robots and management of the fleet
       * In-Place robot maintenance